arpit2006/Python-Sem-1/README.md

    - Overview of libraries like `math`, `random`, and `datetime`

 8. **Projects**
    - Small projects like a calculator, number guessing game, and student record management system

+   - Under uploading

 ---